Huniity/frontend1-aulas/project/README.md

 ## Bonus

-- Implement 1 web component.
+- Implement 1 web component. ✅
-- Also use local storage.
+- Also use local storage. ✅ (For Dark Mode)
 - Configure PWA. ✅
 - Use canvas in some way. ✅

-- Apresentar projeto no portfolio desenvolvido em Web Pages
+- Apresentar projeto no portfolio desenvolvido em Web Pages ⌛